kurniawaanr/nuxt/content/blogs/Getting Started with Ansible: Setting up Locally for Beginners.md

 }
 ```

-that's it! we are done setting up Ansible on our Local Environment.
+thats it! we are done setting up Ansible on our Local Environment.
-In the next post, I'll be exploring Ansible playbooks to deploy applications.
+In the next post, I will be exploring Ansible playbooks to deploy applications.